Andy had us import this car for him, and also picked up the needed bits to build his replica.

 a new heater core was installed.
 New after market bucket seats.
 I have door panels, but I always liked the

 interior of the road warrior car, so I built a roll cage and basket shelf in the back.
 The car has movie

-correct air horns and a siren So with your help, I built the car I always wanted.
+correct air horns and a siren.
+So with the help of Mad Max Cars, I built the car I always wanted.
 Taking the things I

-things I will change later with your help.
-The car is complete and ready to have some fun.
-So thanks
+change later with the help of my new friends at Mad Max Cars.
+In the meantime, the car is complete and ready to have some fun.

 FROM THE MAD MAX CARS TEAM: Another dream come true!
 Thats what makes this job so worth doing!!!